-Belief that all students can learn.
-Negative attitude about student potential demonstrated in the clinical experience or voiced to supervisor or cooperating teacher Appreciation of the role of families in facilitating student learning Negative interaction with parents or guardians of student in a clinical setting Willingness to try new methods and technologies Lack of response or negative response to suggestions from instructors, supervisors or cooperating teachers Interest in professional growth Negative attitude toward learning displayed in class or clinical settings Willingness to seek ways to positively impact student learning, teaching, and school improvement.
-Lack of initiative observed by course instructors or cooperating teachers
+Respect for cultural diversity Ethnic or racial slurs voiced in class or in a field setting Unequal treatment of culturally diverse students Appreciation of diversity in student backgrounds, experiences, and abilities. • Negative attitude demonstrated toward students whose backgrounds or abilities may be different than the candidate's Belief that all students can learn. • Negative attitude about student potential demonstrated in the field or voiced to supervisor or cooperating teacher Appreciation of the role of families in facilitating student learning • Negative interaction with parents or guardians of student in a field or clinical setting Willingness to try new methods and technologies • Lack of response or negative response to suggestions from instructors, supervisors or cooperating teachers Interest in professional growth Negative attitude toward learning displayed in class or field settings Willingness to seek ways to positively impact student learning, teaching, and school improvement. • Lack of initiative observed by course instructors or cooperating teachers